black-studio/black-studio-tinymce-widget/readme.txt

 * Forced TinyMCE editor to not automatically add/remove paragraph tags when switching to HTML mode (you may need to re-edit your widgets to adjust linebreaks, if you were using multiple paragraphs)

 = 0.6.4 =
-* Fixed compatibility issue with "Jetpack / After the Deadline" plugin
+* Fixed compatibility issue with Jetpack / After the Deadline plugin
 * Optimization of javascript/css loading

 = 0.6.3 =